State of Palestine Appeal

 Humanitarian needs

-The situation in the State of Palestine remains a protracted protection crisis characterized by ongoing occupation, with around 2.1 million people needing humanitarian assistance, among them 1.1 million children.
+The State of Palestine is one of the most complex and challenging environments in which the United Nations operates.
+A protracted protection crisis persists due to ongoing occupation, with around 2.1 million people requiring humanitarian assistance, including 1 million children.

-The August 2022 escalation of hostilities in the Gaza Strip left thousands of children in need of support.
-The high rate of unemployment and lack of economic opportunities is impacting many households, increasing their dependency on aid/assistance (particularly in the Gaza Strip) and contributing to their high reliance on negative coping mechanisms.
-The situation in the West Bank, including East Jerusalem, remains tense, with the potential for increased violence, military operations, arrests, demolitions and evictions in Area C.
+The high rate of unemployment and lack of economic opportunities is impacting many households, increasing their dependency on aid/assistance, particularly in the Gaza Strip, and contributing to their high reliance on negative coping mechanisms.

-Essential health-care needs are also high, driven by the high cost of services, access problems in areas C, H2 and East Jerusalem, and lack of availability of treatment and medicine in the Gaza Strip, affecting 1.6 million people, including 809,000 children.
+Essential healthcare and nutritional needs are high, driven by the high cost of services, access problems in Area C, H2, and East Jerusalem, and lack of availability of treatment and medicine in the Gaza Strip, affecting 1.6 million people, including 809,000 children.

 Most Gaza Strip households have piped water, yet only 3.2 per cent use it for drinking.
 In the West Bank, households have to revert to other strategies to overcome the lack of sufficient drinking water.
 In total, 1.4 million people are in need of humanitarian support to improve access to safe drinking water.